 In 2015 and 2016, we raised \$1.0 million from the issuance of convertible promissory notes.
 In October 2016, April 2017 and July 2017, we raised an aggregate of \$6.1 million from the sale of our Series A redeemable convertible preferred stock, net of issuance costs.
 In December 2017 and January 2018, we raised an aggregate of \$3.0 million from the issuance of convertible promissory notes.
 In March and October 2018, we raised an aggregate of \$36.8 million from the sale of our Series B redeemable convertible preferred stock, net of issuance costs.
 In June 2019, we raised \$9.9 million from the sale of our Series B-1 redeemable convertible preferred stock, net of issuance costs.
 In November and December 2019, we raised an aggregate of \$50.3 million from the sale of our Series C redeemable convertible preferred stock.
-In February and March 2020, we repurchased shares of our Series C redeemable convertible preferred stock for an aggregate cash repurchase price of \$30.0 million.
-In April and May 2020, we raised an aggregate of \$23.5 million from the sale of our Series C redeemable convertible preferred stock, net of issuance costs.
+In February and March 2020, we repurchased shares of our Series C redeemable convertible preferred stock of our Series C redeemable convertible preferred stock, net of our Series C redeemable convertible preferred stock.
+In February and March 2020, we repurchased shares of our Series C redeemable convertible preferred stock or the sale of our Series C redeemable convertible preferred stock.
+In February and March 2020, we raised an aggregate of \$23.5 million from the sale of our Series C redeemable convertible preferred stock.